-It does not contain any eggs, butter or milk which makes it perfect for vegans or those fasting, with high cholesterol or lactose intolerant or are allergic to nuts.
+It does not contain any eggs, butter or milk which makes it perfect for vegans or those fasting, those with high cholesterol or with lactose intolerance or are allergic to nuts.

 Update 2019: The recipe has been updated with a vegan chocolate ganache on top as well as with a video and new photos.